 - The United States of America will observe its 250th anniversary in 2026.

-- Robert E. Lee worked as an engineer for the U.S. Army and designed the Medina River crossing on the site.
+- Robert E. Lee worked as an engineer for the U.S. Army and improved the Medina River crossing on the site.

 - At its peak, the Hass-Quintle Gristmill processed 100,000 bushels of corn a year, with much of the ground cornmeal going to forts west of Castroville.